salimfadhley/eztable/src/doc/source/tdd.rst

 Test Driven Development
 -----------------------

-Toytable provides a testing mixin called **TableTestMixin** which can be used to provide more helpful table output::
+EZTable provides a testing mixin called **TableTestMixin** which can be used to provide more helpful table output::

     import unittest